How to Redirect a Domain and Understanding Redirect Types

 - Meta refresh is a redirect that happens in the browser.
 It shows a specific message and a countdown timer before redirecting to a different page.

-Redirecting URLs is great for avoiding issues caused by duplicate content, when using multiple domains, switching to a new domain, and when trying to prevent 404 error pages.
+Redirecting URLs is great for avoiding issues caused by duplicate content, when using multiple domains, switching to a newly purchased domain such as: .com, .net, or .xyz, and when trying to prevent 404 error pages.